Chulalongkorn: Conflict with French Indochina

 Seeing the seriousness of foreign affairs, Chulalongkorn visited Europe in 1897.
 He was the first Siamese monarch to do so, and he desired European recognition of Siam as a fully independent power.
 He appointed his queen, Saovabha Phongsri, as regent in Siam during his travel to Europe.
-During a visit to Spain and Portugal, on 26 October, he condemned and ordered his servant to be executed for a breach of etiquette committed in Lisbon, according to the telegram news from Saragossa.
+During a visit to Spain and Portugal, on 26 October, he condemned and ordered his servant to be executed for a breach of etiquette committed in Lisbon, according to the telegram news from Zaragoza.